swarmpit/swarmpit/CONTRIBUTING.md

 lein repl
 ```

-and call function `(run)`, which will start db and agent containers following by Swarmpit with Figwheel on http://localhost:3449
+and call function `(run)`, which will start db and agent containers followed by Swarmpit with Figwheel on http://localhost:3449

 In order to use REPL on frontend side call additionally `(browser-repl)`.
 Both `(run)` & `(browser-repl)` are
 part of dev [`User`](dev/user.clj) namespace.